 Flat-rate foreign tax credit (FRFTC)

-The flat-rate foreign tax credit is offered to Maltese companies which receive income or capital gains from overseas and which income is allocated to the Foreign Income Account of the company.
+The flat-rate foreign tax credit can be claimed by Maltese companies which receive income or capital gains from overseas and which income is allocated to the Foreign Income Account of the company.

 The FRFTC is calculated at 25% of the amount of the overseas income or gain received by the company, before allowable expenses.

-The income along with the credit minus deductible expenses will be subject to full Maltese income tax with relief for the estimated credit (up to a maximum of 85% of the Malta Tax payable).
+The income along with the credit less deductible expenses will be subject to full Maltese income tax with relief for the estimated credit (up to a maximum of 85% of the Malta tax payable).

 Full Imputation System

 Malta operates the full imputation system whereby the tax paid by the distributing company is imputed towards the shareholders’ tax liability upon receipt of a dividend.
-Meaning that no further tax is due by the shareholder upon receipt of a dividend.
+Thus no further tax is due by the shareholder upon receipt of a dividend.

 Malta Holding Company Tax

-Holding companies registered in Malta that are in receipt of dividend income or capital gains from a ‘participating holding’ or from income arising from the disposal of that same holding, may apply for a participating exemption and consequently, the dividend income will not be subject to income tax in Malta.
+Holding companies registered in Malta that are in receipt of dividend income or capital gains from a ‘participating holding’ or from income arising from the disposal of that same holding, may apply for the participation exemption and consequently, the income will not be subject to income tax in Malta.

-Malta Holding companies that are in receipt of dividend income or capital gains from a ‘participating holding’ or from income arising from the disposal of that same holding may benefit from a participating exemption based on the participating holding rules.
+Malta Holding companies that are in receipt of dividend income or capital gains from a ‘participating holding’ or from income arising from the disposal of that same holding may benefit from the participation exemption.

 Malta's participation exemption on capital gains is also extended to domestic holdings of shares, hence capital gains arising from the transfer of a participating holding in a Malta company are also eligible for the exemption.

-has at least 10% of the equity shares in the other company; or
+Has at least 5% of the equity shares in the other company; or